 At this quintessential shojin ryori restaurant in Tokyo’s Taito ward, meals begin and end with tea—a gesture to foster community amongst diners.
 The focus is on fucha ryori, a Chinese-style subset of shojin ryori that features ample use of arrowroot starch (aka kuza) and plant-based oils.
 In addition to multi-course meals, you can also find boxed bento meals here.

 This modern restaurant is in Tokyo’s Chiyoda ward, an area renowned for its anime culture.
 It's nestled inside the Akihabara food market and is especially difficult to find because the shop where it's located is labeled by the restaurant's tagline: Kamakura Fushikian.
 Diners order at the counter before taking a seat at the small, casual wooden tables.
 Although shojin ryori cuisine by definition isn’t always vegan, at Komaki Shokudo it is.
-All meals come with rice and miso soup in addition to four side dishes such as pumpkin, curry or green beans.
+All meals come with rice and miso soup in addition to four side dishes such as pumpkin, Japanese-style curry or green beans.
 Keep an eye out for cooking classes and lectures about the essentials of Japanese Buddhist cuisine, which are offered regularly.

 4. T's TanTan

 The mission of this tiny, counter-seat ramen joint is for everyone to "enjoy food with equality."
-Their kitchen is equipped with energy-efficient appliances and LED lighting, the space is accessible for guests in wheelchairs and parents with toddlers, the menu contains visuals to make it easy to understand and the food is 100% halal—with a variety of vegan options to boot.
+Their kitchen is equipped with energy-efficient appliances and LED lighting, the space is accessible for guests in wheelchairs and parents with toddlers, the menu of Japanese food contains visuals to make it easy to understand and the vegetarian food is 100% halal—with a variety of vegan options to boot.
 Choose between spicy or normal ramen—regular, large or extra large in size.
 Reservations are available, but only for the 2500 yen set menu (includes drink and a dessert).